open-sauced/docs/docs/contributing/technical/introduction-to-storybook.md

   - introduction to storybook
 ---

 Storybook is an open-source tool that helps developers build, test, and document UI components in isolation.
-Storybook is being leveraged to mock out visual React components.
-The latest version of the design system can be found at this [URL](https://sauced-components.netlify.app/).
+It's being leveraged to mock out visual React components.
+[Follow this link](https://sauced-components.netlify.app/) to find the latest version of the OpenSauced design system.

-To run storybook, use this command:
+To run Storybook, use this command:

 ```sh
 npm run storybook